-SCHEDULE C - AMOUNTS RECEIVABLE FROM RELATED PARTIES WHICH ARE ELIMINATED DURING THE CONSOLIDATION OF FINANCIAL STATEMENTS DECEMBER 31, 2012
+BDO LEASING AND FINANCE, INC. AND SUBSIDIARY (A Subsidiary of BDO Unibank, Inc.) SCHEDULE C - AMOUNTS RECEIVABLE FROM RELATED PARTIES WHICH ARE ELIMINATED DURING THE CONSOLIDATION OF FINANCIAL STATEMENTS DECEMBER 31, 2012 (Amounts in Philippine Pesos)

-Dedu ctions Ending Balance Name and designation of debtor Balance at beginning of period Additions Amounts collected Amounts written off Current Not current Balance at end of period
+Deductions Ending Balance Ending Balance Name and designation of debtor Balance at beginning of period Additions Amounts collected Amounts written off Current Not current Balance at end of period

-(A Subsidiary of BDO Unibank, Inc.) SCHEDULE D - INTANGIBLE ASSETS - OTHER ASSETS

-DECEMBER 31, 2012 (Amounts in Philippine Pesos)
+BDO LEASING AND FINANCE, INC. AND SUBSIDIARY (A Subsidiary of BDO Unibank, Inc.) SCHEDULE D - INTANGIBLE ASSETS - OTHER ASSETS DECEMBER 31, 2012 (Amounts in Philippine Pesos)